rk-ramakrishna/Essential-skills-required-for-Microservices/README.md

 Refactoring the persistence layer is the most critical part when splitting a monolith into microservices.
 Lets see you how to do it. https://thorben-janssen.com/monolith-to-microservices-persistence-layer/?utm_source=social&utm_medium=twitter&utm_campaign=tutorial

+common shared code for Microservices

+A question most of the people asked is if there can be common code between services.
+The answer is a qualified 'Yes'.
+The bottom line is that you version common code and treat it the same way as you treat third-party products like Hibernate or Apache commons Lang.
+Individual services decide when/if to upgrade.

+Changes or enhancemnets to common code cannot force deplyments of multiple services.
+Finally Common code should be versioned just like any third-party library you use.